 Mediation offers several benefits as a method for resolving disputes.
 Some of the main benefits are:

-- Cost-effective: Mediation is less expensive than going to court and does not usually require the more significant legal fees associated with litigation.
+- Cost-effective: It is less expensive than going to court and does not usually require the more significant legal fees associated with litigation.

-- Confidential: Mediation is a confidential process where parties can discuss settlement and concerns without fear of the discussions going public.
+- Confidential: It is a confidential process where parties can discuss settlement and concerns without fear of the discussions going public.

-- Voluntary: Mediation is a voluntary process, meaning you can choose whether or not to participate.
+- Voluntary: It is a voluntary process, meaning you can choose whether or not to participate.

 When to Avoid Mediation?